 Contact: Dr. Paula McMurray-Schwarz

-- The Eastern Campus offers a complete Early Childhood Education degree program leading to an Ohio teaching license for Pre-Kindergarten through Grade 3 and a Bachelor of Science in Education (B.S.Ed.).
+- The Eastern Campus offers a complete Early Childhood and Elementary Education degree program leading to an Ohio teaching license for Pre-Kindergarten through Grade 5 and a Bachelor of Science in Education (B.S.Ed.).
 In addition to being licensed to teach in public and private preschools, Head Start programs, nursery schools and child care centers, students are also licensed to teach in private and public school kindergartens and primary grades.
-The Early Childhood Education program is Nationally Recognized by the National Association for the Education of Young Children (NAEYC).

 Contact: Dr. Robert Galbreath